jalvesaq/vimcmdline/README.md

 `&` at the end of the command because it forks immediately after startup and that `kitty` only works if `%s` is not between quotation marks.

-Vimcmdline will generate a tmux.conf for its tmux session.
-If you rather prefer to write and use your own tmux.conf, you should define its path as in the example:
+When running in an external terminal emulator, Vimcmdline requires Tmux to work, and generates a tmux.conf for its tmux session.
+If you rather prefer to write and use your own tmux.conf, you should define its path as in the
+example:

 ```vim
 let cmdline_tmux_conf = "~/vimcmdline_tmux.conf"